milar2001/company_collector/README.md

 ## 🧠 Author

-Created and maintained by [Your Name or GitHub handle].
+Created and maintained by [Maciej Milarski](https://www.linkedin.com/in/mmilarski/).

 </details>